Multilinear compressive sensing and an application to convolutional linear networks: Bibliography on matrix factorization and compressed sensing

 \paragraph{Non-negative Matrix factorization (NMF) and low rank prior:}

-In Non-negative matrix factorization \cite{lee1999learning}, the mapping $M_1$ and $M_2$ maps the entries in $\hbf_1$ and $\hbf_2$ at prescribed locations in the factors (say, one column after another).
-The constraints $\Mod{}{}$ imposes that all the entries in $\hbf_1$ and $\hbf_2$ are non-negative.
-The (NMF) has been widely used for many applications.
+In non-negative matrix factorization \cite{lee1999learning}, $M_1$ and $M_2$ map the entries in $h_1$ and $h_2$ at prescribed locations in the factors (say, one column after another).
+The constraints $\Mod{}{}$ imposes that all the entries in $h_1$ and $h_2$ are non-negative.
+The NMF has been widely used for many applications.

-Conditions guaranteeing that the factors provided by the (NMF) identify (not stably recover) the correct factors (up to rescaling and permutation) were first established in the pioneering work \cite{donoho2003does}.
+Conditions guaranteeing that the factors provided by the NMF identify\footnote{Stable recovery is not established.} the correct factors (up to rescaling and permutation) were first established in the pioneering work \cite{donoho2003does}.
 To the best of our knowledge, this is the first paper addressing recovery guarantees for a problem of depth $K=2$.
 It emphasizes a separability condition that guarantees identifiability.
 The proof is purely geometric and relies on the analysis of inclusions of simplicial cones.
 This result is significantly extended in \cite{laurberg2008theorems}.
 In this paper, the continuity of the NMF estimator is established.
-Concerning computational aspects, the (NMF) is NP-complete \cite{vavasis2009complexity}.
-However, under the separability hypothesis of \cite{donoho2003does}, the solution of the (NMF) problem can be computed in polynomial time \cite{arora2012computing}.
+Concerning computational aspects, NMF is NP-complete \cite{vavasis2009complexity}.
+However, under the separability hypothesis of \cite{donoho2003does}, the solution of the NMF problem can be computed in polynomial time \cite{arora2012computing}.

-Notice that, if we slightly generalize\footnote{The interested readers can check that this generalization only leads to a small change of the Lifting operator introduced in Section \ref{lift-sec}.
+We can slightly generalize\footnote{The interested readers can check that this generalization only leads to a small change of the Lifting operator introduced in \cref{lift-sec}.
 It is therefore done at no cost.} the problem and introduce a linear degradation operator